No item found!

 A dwelling needing rehabilitation is defined as “… a housing unit with health and safety code violations that require the repair or replacement of a major system.”
 Major systems include weatherization, exterior cladding, window and door replacement, roofing, plumbing (water supply and sanitary), heating, electricity, lead paint abatement and load-bearing structural systems.

-If you believe that you meet the income limits and your house is need of rehabilitation, please complete this housing rehabilitation application and someone will contact you.
+If you believe that you meet the income limits and your house is need of rehabilitation, please contact the City Clerk's office at 609-397-0110.